 How to use this technical analysis indicator for trading?

 - You can use it as any other moving average (FRAMA, KAMA, HMA, T3, Vidya, DEMA, VAMA etc.).
 It shows the prevailing trends in the market so you can enter trades that are in line with the current trend.

 - You can combine the ZLEMA with any other moving average and look for their crossings.

-- You can look for chart patterns (supports, resistances, double tops and bottoms etc.) as ZLEMA produces smoother data than Close prices do.
+- You can look for chart patterns (supports, resistances, double tops and bottoms etc.) because ZLEMA produces smoother information than Close prices do.

 - You can also try to buy an asset when the ZLEMA values are rising and sell the asset when the values are falling.
-The picture below illustrates this trading strategy.
-The yellow curve plots ZLEMA and the arrows displays breaking points of the average.
+The image below illustrates this trading strategy.
+The yellow curve plots ZLEMA and the arrows display breaking points of the average.